edouardpineau/Seq2VAR-multivariate-time-series-representation-learning/README.md

 # Seq2VAR: multivariate time series representation with relational neural networks and linear autoregressive model
 Code for the paper Seq2VAR submitted at the AALTD workshop of ECML 2019

+The NRI part is directly taken from https://github.com/ethanfetaya/NRI

 Warning:

 - Only the figures of the notebook "Seq2VAR_permutation.ipynb" matches with the one in the paper; notebook "Seq2VAR_homogeneous_springs.ipynb" gives additional illustrations